-The Selling Securityholders and any of its pledgees, donees, transferees, assignees and other successors-in-interest selling PIPE Shares, ICR Shares, PIPE Warrant Shares or interests in such shares of Common Stock received after the date of this prospectus from the Selling Securityholders as a gift, pledge, partnership distribution or other transfer, may, from time to time, sell, transfer or otherwise dispose of any or all of their securities covered hereby on the Nasdaq or any other stock exchange, market or trading facility on which the PIPE Shares, ICR Shares or PIPE Warrant Shares are traded or in private transactions.
+The Selling Securityholders and any of its pledgees, donees, transferees, assignees and other successors-in-interest selling PIPE Shares, ICR Shares, PIPE Warrant Shares or interests in such shares of Common Stock received after the date of this prospectus from the Selling Securityholders as a gift, pledge, partnership distribution or other transfer, may, from time to time, sell, transfer or otherwise dispose of any or all of their securities covered hereby on the over-the-counter (OTC) OTCQX, OTCQB or Pink Sheets or any other stock exchange, market or trading facility on which the PIPE Shares, ICR Shares or PIPE Warrant Shares are traded or in private transactions.
 These dispositions may be at fixed, at prevailing market prices at the time of sale, at prices related to the prevailing market price, at varying prices determined at the time of sale, or at negotiated prices.